flAWS2.cloud

 flAWS2.cloud is the continuation of flAWS.cloud, an educational challenge to learn common vulnerabilities and misconfigurations in AWS.
 This time, the challenge is divided in two parts: offensive and defensive.
 We are supposed to begin as an attacker and exploit our way through misconfigurations in serverless (Lambda) and containers (ECS Fargate).
-Once finished, we will continue with the defensive path, where we will take the role of an investigatr trying to understand how an attack happened, while learning common techniques to investigate incidents.
+Once finished, we will continue with the defensive path, where we will take the role of an investigator trying to understand how an attack happened, while learning common techniques to investigate incidents.

 We are prompted to find a 100-digit PIN, brute forcing won't help.